 University of California San Francisco/San Francisco General Hospital

 Phone: (415) 206-4049

 Innovator DisclosuresDr.
-Chen has not indicated whether she has financial interests or business/professional affiliations relevant to the work described in this profile; however, information on funders is available in the Funding Sources section.
+Chen reported having no financial interests or business/professional affiliations relevant to the work described in this profile; however, information on funders is available in the Funding Sources section.

 ResultsThe program significantly reduced patient wait times for specialty appointments, improved communication between referring clinicians and specialists, enhanced primary care provider perceptions of the quality of care offered by safety net clinics, and provided educational benefits for the referring provider.

 Moderate: The evidence consists of pre- and post-implementation comparisons of wait times for patients referred for routine gastroenterology appointments, survey data from frontline specialists in 9 different clinics that implemented eReferral, survey data from 298 primary care providers in 24 clinics that use the system, and interviews with staff from 4 primary care clinics and 3 specialty services that use eReferral.

 - Significantly shorter wait times: A 1-year pilot conducted in the hospital's gastroenterology clinic found that wait times for appointments fell from 11 months to 4 months after implementation of the system.
 (The clinic did not add capacity during this time period.)
 In the first nine clinics to adopt eReferral, the average wait time for an initial consultative visit was also reduced by nearly 60 percent.7